IrinaNorro/Atlassian_Jira_Backup/README.md

-Robot Template
+Atlassian Jira Backup Robot
 ==============
+### What does this robot do?

+The main purpose of this process is to create backups of Siili Solutions internal Atlassian product site - Jira, in order to prevent data loss in case of system errors and similar events.
+A software robot generates the backups, downloads them, and transfers these packages to Siili's local directory, from where they can be restored to Atlassian more quickly when needed.

+First the robot retrieves information of the webpages to be opened in Stage0.
+In the first round (Stage1), the robot signs in to web page, creates a zip-compressed file from the company's Jira environment and closes the webpage.
+In the second round (Stage2), it signs in again, downloads and stores the file in the company's local directory.
+The progression of the robot is presented in detail in the thesis, https://urn.fi/URN:NBN:fi:amk-2023060521436, starting from section 4.3.

 ### Project structure

-The project should adhere to the below folder structure.
-Folders should only contain files of the denoted type(s), following the naming conventions.

     .
-    ├── libraries               # For implementing keywords that interact with target systems │   ├── SystemALibrary.py
+    ├── libraries               # For implementing keywords that interact with target systems │   ├── ExcelLibrary.py
+    │   ├── JiraLibrary.py
-    │   ├── SystemBLibrary.py
+    │   ├── LibraryBase.py
     │   └── utils.py
-    |
+    ├── pipelines               # Declarative-style Jenkins pipelines
+    │   ├── Jenkinsfile
+    │   └── process.groovy
+    ├── resources
-    ├── resources               # Configuration and other resources │   ├── settings.py
+    │   ├── locators.py                 # Configuration and other resources
+    │   ├── settings.py
     │   ├── settings_helpers.py
-    │   └── locators.py
+    │   └── templates.py
     ├── scripts                 # Batch/shell cripts for running setup, tests and the process │   └── start.(cmd|sh)
     ├── stages                  # Robot workflow split into stages │   ├── Stage0.py
+    │   ├── Stage1.py
-    │   └── StageN.py
+    │   └── Stage2.py
     ├── tasks                   # Robot Framework workflows
     │   └── main.robot
     ├── tests                   # Unit tests
-    │   └── test.py
+    │   └── test_utils.py
+    ├── venv
+    ├── .env
     ├── .gitignore
-    ├── .pylintrc
-    ├── .rflintargs
+    ├── playwright-log.txt
     ├── requirements.txt
     ├── requirements-dev.txt
     ├── requirements-tests.txt
     ├── run.py
     ├── setup.cfg
     ├── setup.py
+    ├── URLs.xlsx
     └── README.md

 ### Instructuons to connect to Slack